turnitin/-lti-/source/index.html.md

 }
 ```

-For a learner an optional parameter can be passed (ext_outcomes_tool_placement_url) which will create a callback request on submission of a paper to Turnitin.
-The callback contains the following JSON:
+For a learner an optional parameter can be passed `ext_outcomes_tool_placement_url` which will create a callback request on submission of a paper to Turnitin.
+The callback contains the following information:

-* The LTI consumer provided lis_result_sourcedid
+* The LTI consumer provided `lis_result_sourcedid`
 * The Turnitin internal paper ID
-* The outcomes_tool_placement_url, a link which returns a JSON of the submission details (e.g. due date, resource title)
+* The `outcomes_tool_placement_url`, a link which returns a JSON of the submission details (e.g. due date, resource title)

 ## Outcome Grade Callback
 > Example Outcomes Grade Callback Response